Place1/swagger-codegen-typescript-browser/README.md

 * Zero dependencies
-  - The Typescript-Fetch generator has made use of external dependencies such as 'querystring', 'portable-fetch' and 'url' which have caused headaches for many users.
+  - The Typescript-Fetch generator has made use of external dependencies such as 'querystring', 'isomorphic-fetch, 'portable-fetch' and 'url' which have caused headaches for many users.
 These external dependencies have caused issues such as declaration file conflicts/duplications, build tool related bugs and code bloat.
+  - Typescript-Fetch's history shows a trend of shipping polyfills with it's generated output such as 'isomorphic-fetch', 'portable-fetch' and 'url'.
+This codegenerator instead uses `windows.fetch` and allows the project consuming the generated code to be responsible for supplying a polyfill.
+This means slimmer bundles for websites targeting browsers that don't require any polyfills, and most importantly it avoids bugs that these 3rd party libraries have caused over the life of Typescript-Fetch.
 * Supports features that are unfortuantly broken in multiple versions of the Typescript-Fetch codegenerator
-  - multipart/form-data requests are supported via `FormData`
+  - `multipart/form-data` requests are supported via `FormData`
+  - Model property naming `camelCase` is supported.
+    - Unfortuantly the Typescript-Fetch generator implemented and used camelCase property naming by default on exported model interfaces and request/response parameters without actually implementing a runtime conversion of these values; this lead to your typescript code compiling with property names such as `person.firstName` but then breaking at runtime due to the JSON in API responses actually containing `person.first_name`.
+    - Typescript-Fetch allowed this property to be turned off but it remains a road block and inconvenience for new users of the generator.
   - `HTTP 204 No Content` responses are now correctly handled.
 API responses documented in your swagger spec that don't have a schema will also be handled correctly.
 The Typescript-Fetch generator attempts to call `response.json()`